Pariatorn/xprv-gen/README.md

 3. Make your changes
 4. Run `make format` and `make lint`
 5. Ensure all tests pass with `make test`
+6. Maintain test coverage with `make coverage`
-6. Submit a Pull Request
+7. Submit a Pull Request

 ## Support